Thinh-nguyen-03/Brewery-Management-System/README.md

-# CraftBrewManager_Group7
+# Brewery-Management-System

 # README

 ## Introduction

-Local Application for a Database for Craft Brewery Manager
+Local Application for a Database for the Brewery Management System

 ## Requirements